Mandeep3030/TaskDash/README.md

-# Instructions for Professor from Ashley:
+# Instructions for Professor from TEAM SHAGAM:

 To ensure you are able to run it, here is some basic usage guidelines.